albeanski/automate-cloud-vpn/WIREGUARD_TEST_MACHINE.md

 ## Pre-requisites
 - Must have a basic understanding of Ansible, Docker, and Terraform
-- Docker must be installed on the host machine.
+- Docker-engine and docker-compose must be installed on the host machine.
 - You must create or have access to an AWS account

 ---